Government of the Democratic Republic of Georgia in Exile: Death of Karlo Chkheidze and Noe Ramishvili

-Soviet infiltration of Georgian government-in-exile
+Soviet infiltration

 The Soviet intelligence managed to infiltrate the exiled government, due largely to Lavrentiy Beria's personal intelligence network, both before and after the Second World War.
+When Evgeni Gegechkori died in 1954, the exiled government opted to dissolve itself.

 Politics

 Diplomatic recognition

 With the emigration of Zhordania's government and the establishment of the Georgian SSR, the question of recognition was considered by the foreign states that had recognized de jure the independence of Georgia before the Soviet conquest.
 Some countries, particularly Liberia and Mexico, recognized the DRG when its government was already in exile, on 28 March 1921 and 12 May 1921, respectively.
 The NGG continued to be recognized for some time as "the legitimate Government of Georgia" by Belgium, the United Kingdom, France and Poland.
 The NGG was able to maintain a legation in Paris until 1933 (chaired by Sosipatre Asatiani), when it was closed as a result of the Franco-Soviet Non-Aggression Pact of 29 November 1932.
 The NGG and its chief ally in Europe, the International Committee for Georgia, the president of which was Jean Martin, director of Journal de Genève, later began a campaign against the admission of the USSR into the League of Nations, which nevertheless occurred during September 1934, decreasing even more the effectiveness of the NGG.